JuliaAI/MLJTuning.jl/README.md

-- a **tuning wrapper** called `TunedModel` for transforming arbitrary MLJ models into "self-tuning" ones - that is, into models which, when fit, automatically optimize a specified subset of the original hyperparameters, using training data resampling, before training the optimal model on all supplied data
+- a **tuning wrapper** called `TunedModel` for transforming arbitrary MLJ models into "self-tuning" ones - that is, into models which, when fit, automatically optimize a specified subset of the original hyperparameters (using cross-validation or other resampling strategy) before training the optimal model on all supplied data

 - an abstract **tuning strategy interface** to allow developers to conveniently implement common hyperparameter optimization